rachelss/treecall/README.md

     compare   compare tree topology
     compat    calculate pairwise compatibility between all pairs of sites nbjoin    neighbor-joining
-    part      a top-down method that recursively partition samples based on partition cost gtype     genotype samples with help of a lineage tree annot     annotate lineage tree with genotype calls
+    gtype     genotype samples with help of a lineage tree annot     annotate lineage tree with genotype calls